Staff & Management Team

 Human Resources Manager

-Michael joins the DCI team with over 30 years of human resources experience across Canada and the United States.
-His corporate HR career has spanned a variety of sectors, including construction, manufacturing, technology, financial services/securities, industrial product sales and education.
-He has also owned and operated consulting practices in Toronto and Charlotte, NC.
+Michael leads the Human Resources function for DCI and its operating companies.
+With over 30 years of human resources experience across Canada and the United States, he joined DCI in 2022, relocating from Toronto.
+Prior to joining DCI, his corporate HR career spanned a variety of sectors, including construction, manufacturing, technology, financial services/securities and industrial product sales.
+He also owned and operated human resources consulting practices in Toronto and Charlotte, NC for nearly 15 years.
 He is a graduate of Sheridan College’s Human Resources Management Program, has a Master Certificate in Human Resources from Villanova University, as well as a Certificate in Non-Profit Governance.

 Tanya MacAulay